 The quality of our ingredients determines the quality and value of our foods.
 From our founding in 2006, we have made every effort to source the highest quality, most nutrient-dense ingredients and to cultivate a sustainable, integrity-based food-system while keeping our foods affordable.
 Feel free to contact us at info@threestonehearth.com with any questions, concerns or recommendations about specific ingredients.

-Almost every ingredient used in our kitchen -- from produce, meat & dairy to spices, oils, grains, beans, nuts & sweeteners -- is certified organic, which also means GMO-free.
+Almost every ingredient used in our kitchen is certified organic, which also means GMO-free.
 At the same time, we also focus on building relationships with trusted producers who may choose not to go through the cost and process of organic certification but whose practices meet or exceed that standard.
 Certain ingredients, like Celtic sea salt, wild-harvested sea vegetables and regional wildflower honey, cannot be certified organic due to their being sourced from undomesticated environments.
-Sometimes grassfed beef may not be certified organic because of the challenge of certifying hundreds or thousands of acres of wild open pastureland where cows roamthrough the seasons.
+Grassfed beef may not be certified organic because of the challenge of certifying hundreds or thousands of acres of wild open pastureland where cows roam and rotate through the seasons.
+Sometimes the cost of organic animal feed is prohibitively expensive, and some ranchers choose to source feed they trust that's grown and milled locally rather than import less expensive organic feed from uncertain sources.

 Almost all of our meats, eggs and dairy products are from animals that are grassfed or pasture raised.
 Our animals deserve to be nourished in the way that’s best and most natural for them: on open land.
 We are learning now that not only is this more aligned with our nutritional needs and the wellness of the animals, it is also a critical component in capturing carbon and rebuilding depleted soils to aid in climate change and water retention.

 One area where our sourcing is a work-in-progress is chickens.
 It's always been our goal to source our chicken meat, livers for pate, and bones for making broth from pasture-raised birds.
-Unfortunately, because of changes some of our vendors have made, combined with our own staffing shortages since we reopened in August 2020, we haven't been able to achieve this.
+Unfortunately, because of changes some of our vendors have made, the lack of established standards around the term "pastured," and cost constraints we haven't been able to achieve this.
 Because of concerns around GMOs and other aspects of conventionally grown feed, in having to choose between pasture-raised birds fed non-organic feed, and non-pastured birds fed organic feed, we've chosen to go organic.
-Currently most of our chicken meat and parts are coming from Mary's Organic program.
-There are organic and pastured birds available from smaller farms, but since they must be purchased as whole birds, we need a large enough staff to be able to process them in-house -- and we're working toward that.
+Currently most of our chicken meat and parts come from Mary's Organic chickens in Sanger, California outside of Fresno, and the feed is grown at a nearby farm.

 We develop new models for sustainable food distribution and processing when we collaborate with small, local farms and ranches, and cook with an authentic taste of place.
 Eating with the seasons brings us into closer connection with our land and with the plants, animals and humans in our food system, and provides nutritional qualities suited to our needs throughout the year.
 We incorporate wild foraged items as well when we can, such as bay nuts, elderberries, nettles, nasturtiums and sea vegetables.

-Due to widespread digestive sensitivities and intolerances to local staples such as dairy products, as well as our desire to celebrate a wide range of traditional cuisines from around the world, we do include some far-flung ingredients that provide valuable nutrition, such as coconut products, ginger and spices, occasionally bananas and plantains --always organically grown, fair trade, and sustainably produced.
+Due to the rising prevalence of digestive sensitivities and intolerances to local staples such as dairy, as well as our desire to celebrate a wide range of traditional cuisines from around the world, we do include some far-flung ingredients that provide valuable nutrition --such as coconut products, ginger and spices, occasionally bananas -- always organically grown, fair trade and sustainably produced.
+But if something can be grown or produced locally, and in keeping with our seasonality, we'll always choose that option.
+No tomatoes in February, or butternut squash in August!

 Meat

-Marin Sun Farms (MSF) - grassfed beef, pastured pork and organic pastured chicken livers feet and bones for broth
+Marin Sun Farms (MSF) - grassfed beef, pastured, heritage-breed pork (ground, whole braising cuts and livers), beef and pork bones for broth

-Mary's Chickens - organic chicken meat, livers and bones
+Pittman Farms, aka Mary's Chickens - organic, raised and processed in California, whole and ground chicken meat, livers and bones for broth

 Eggs